IvanVnucec/IvanVnucec.github.io/_posts/2024-11-21-catchcam-designing-gnss-circuitry.md

 {% include figure popup=true image_path="/assets/images/antenna_signal_trace.png" caption="Antenna, matching network, and GNSS module footprints as seen from the bottom side." %}

+I’ve spaced out any other trace or component that might potentially interfere with the GNSS signal.
+I’ve surrounded the GNSS signal trace with lots of ground stitching vias to create a signal waveguide in order to minimize interference.

 Note that the antenna resonant frequency (and efficiency) shifts with different ground plane sizes as shown in [this](https://tools.molex.com/pdm_docs/as/2088900001-AS.pdf) Application specification, and depending on the size of the antenna and the PCB, there is a sweet spot where the antenna efficiency is the highest.
 In my case, I had to guess because the datasheet didn't provide any information on the ground plane size.

 {% include figure popup=true image_path="/assets/images/antenna_efficiency_vs_pcb_size.png" caption="Antenna efficiency versus different PCB sizes.
 Curtesy of tools.molex.com." %}

-Also, you can see that I've spaced out any other trace or component that might potentially interfere with the GNSS signal.
-I've surrounded the GNSS signal trace with lots of ground stitching vias to create a signal waveguide in order to minimize interference.

 I would like to mention a [nRF9161-dk reference design](https://cadlab.io/project/27806/master/circuit/NDAwNjg4LlBjYkRvYw%3D%3D), which was quite helpful in designing the GNSS circuitry.
 Also, the [ANR017 GNSS ANTENNA SELECTION](https://www.we-online.com/catalog/media/o171079v410%20ANR017_GNSS_Antenna_Selection.pdf) guide helped me understand that the best way to place a GNSS antenna is in the middle of the PCB and with a solid ground plane beneath it.